In which career can you have the biggest positive impact on the world?

 - Do you already have experience in a relevant area of biology?

-- Our profile on biorisk, which includes a list of recommended organisations and research centres (update in progress), and relevant podcasts, which are linked to from the profile.
+- Our profile on biorisk (unfortunately out of date with an update in progress), which includes a list of recommended organisations and research centres, and relevant podcasts, which are linked to from the profile.

-China will play a role in solving many of the biggest challenges of the next century, including emerging technologies and global catastrophic risks, and China is the most influential country in AI development after the US.
+China will play a role in solving many of the biggest challenges of the next century, including emerging technologies and global catastrophic risks, and China is one of the most influential countries in AI development and deployment.

 However, it often seems like there’s a lack of understanding and coordination between China and the West.
 For instance, even today, 3 times as many Americans study French as study Chinese.
 For this reason, we’d like to see more people (both Chinese and non-Chinese) develop a deep understanding of the intersection of effective altruism and China, and help to coordinate between the two countries.

 In particular, we want people to learn about the aspects of China most relevant to our top problem areas, which means topics like artificial intelligence, international relations, pandemic response, bioengineering, political science, and so on.
-China is also crucial in ending factory farming, though we currently rate this as a lower priority at the margin.
+China is also crucial in improving farm animal welfare, though we currently rate this as a lower priority at the margin.

 More concretely, this could mean options like: